deep-diver/ai-paper-reviewer/content/paper-reviews/2410.15522/index.md

 ![](charts/charts_1_0.png)

-> 🔼 The chart visualizes the performance gap between RewardBench (English-only benchmark) and M-REWARDBENCH (multilingual benchmark) scores for various reward models, showing significant underperformance in multilingual settings.
+> 🔼 The chart displays the performance gap between RewardBench (English-only benchmark) and M-REWARDBENCH (multilingual benchmark) for various reward models, showing underperformance in multilingual settings.
 > <details>
 > <summary>read the caption</summary>
 > Figure 1: Performance gap between RewardBench (English) and the average M-REWARDBENCH scores across 23 languages for various reward models (Pearson r: 0.92, Spearman p: 0.89).
 All models underperform on our multilingual benchmark compared to their performance on the corresponding English benchmark.